 Young bright pink shoots and slender creamy white dappled green leaves eagerly push upwards, forging a dramatic counterpoint to cream-streaked grayish green mature foliage.
 Interest persists as the year progresses: yellow foliar color heralds autumn, new polished bright red stems relieve a somber winter day and early spring brings pendant yellow catkins.
 ‘Hakuro Nishiki‘s graceful arching attributes deserve the spotlight a dark background affords.
 More acquiescent of slightly drier sites than most Salix, Dappled Japanese Willow thrives in moderately moist soil and appreciates a late winter or early spring pruning to ensure its stylish deciduous display.

-Size: 5' 0" high x 3' 0" – 4' 0" wide; hardy to zone 5.
+Size: 5' 0" high x 3' 0" – 4' 0" wide.

 Handsome, thin bluish green leaves, showy light-colored catkins and supple slim purple stems, which are perfect for basket making, characterize this fast growing versatile Willow.
 Responsive to shearing, ‘Nana’s easily cultivated compact habit can be sculpted into a colorful topiary, refined-looking hedge or an artful bonsai specimen.
 In addition to its urbane ornamental merits, Dwarf Purple Osier furnishes nesting sites for small birds, attracts butterflies, aids erosion control and tackles moderate drought along with difficult low soggy sites.

-Size: 3' 0" – 5' 0" high x 3' 0" – 5' 0" wide; hardy to zone 4.
+Size: 3' 0" – 5' 0" high x 3' 0" – 5' 0" wide.

 An alluring specimen for bonsai, rock garden and container enthusiasts, this petite ground-hugger greets spring with adorable fluffy cream-colored catkins on slender naked branches.
 The slim prostrate twigs and branchlets divide into thinner curved reddish stems, weaving a unique pendent drape of tiny gray-green deciduous leaves sporting silvered undersides.
 Full sun ensures optimum growth.

-Size: 10' 0" high x 3' 0" wide; hardy to zone 5.
+Size: 10' 0" high x 3' 0" wide.